dwiptrhutami/Thunderbird-Email-Automation/README.md

-The Thunderbird Email Automation project is outside this workspace, so I can't directly write to it.
-I'll generate the README content here so you can copy it over.

 # Thunderbird Email Automation

 A Python-based automation toolkit for Mozilla Thunderbird that enables sending, reading, and downloading email attachments programmatically — without relying on Thunderbird's UI.